teresazl/LoadingButton/README.md

 # About
 If you like this project, please star me
-If you have any question please email me: teresazl@yeah.net
+If you have any questions, please email me: teresazl@yeah.net

 [1]: https://github.com/teresazl/LoadingButton/blob/master/screenshots/loading_button.gif